Abuzeid1/telegram-bot/README.md

 # telegram bot
-used to help students organize and reach data in easy and timely manner
+helps students to organize and reach data in easy and organized manner used by around 200+ students

 ### Built with
 - Node.js